iangcastill0/Capstone1Week2/readME.md

 ## Checkout
 <img src="/images/Cart.jpeg">

 One piece of this project i found most interesting would be the SCSS styling component that i used.
-I say this because i've never used a styling language other than CSS and SCSS makes you compile the code before you can view it in the browser.
+I say this because i've never used a styling language other than CSS, SCSS makes you compile the code before you can view it in the browser.